sawantatharva/atharva-sawant-blog/content/blog/P2022-01/index.md

 ### How did you make this website?

-I made this website using HTML, CSS, and JavaScript for the most part, with Gatsby being used for hosting my blog.
-The font pairing I have used is Jost and Open Sans.
-The specific shade of red I use on the website is #B1040E.
+I made this website using HTML, CSS & JavaScript with [Gatsby](https://www.gatsbyjs.com/) used for my blog.
+The font used is Proxima Nova, with specific shade of Red (#B1040E).